|Length:||8 – 12 inches|

-The Abyssinian guinea pig is a fairly healthy animal that usually lives about five years, with some pets living as long as seven years.
+The Abyssinian Guinea Pig is a fairly healthy animal that usually lives about 5 years, with some pets living as long as 7 years.
 They do have some common ailments you should watch out for, though, and they include the following afflictions.

-Another common problem in all guinea pigs is a condition called Scurvy, which is caused by a lack of Vitamin C in your Abyssinian guinea pig’s diet.
+Another common problem in all guinea pigs is a condition called scurvy, which is caused by a lack of vitamin C in your Abyssinian Guinea Pig’s diet.
 A guinea pig’s body cannot make vitamin C, so you will need to supply it to prevent this disease from occurring.
-If you notice your pet has a rough coat, is experiencing bouts of diarrhea, refuses to move, or has swollen feet, these could be symptoms of Scurvy.
+If you notice your pet has a rough coat, is experiencing bouts of diarrhea, refuses to move, or has swollen feet, these could be signs of scurvy.

 Abyssinian Guinea Pigs are prone to getting bladder stones, which can lodge in the urethra and cause great pain and even death.
 Bloody urine, a hunched position, and small, frequent urination are all signs of urinary problems requiring immediate veterinary attention.

 We hope that you have enjoyed reading over our close examination of the Abyssinian Guinea Pig.
 These small animals make great pets for children and adults, and they are unique enough to demand immediate attention from any visitors.
 They require a little maintenance, but no more than a dog or a cat, and they are a great way to introduce your children to the world of pet ownership.
 We’re sure you will be glad for the time you share with your Abyssinian Guinea Pig.

 If this short guide was useful to you, please share this look at the Abyssinian Guinea Pig on Facebook and Twitter.